core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Freshness Model ### {#sec-caching-freshness}

-For caching at client endpoints, the same freshness model relying on the Max-Age Option as defined in {{Section 5.6.1 of RFC7252}} applies, and the multicast caching rules of {{Section 8.2.1 of RFC7252}} apply except for the one discussed below.
+For caching of group communication responses at client endpoints, the same freshness model relying on the Max-Age Option as defined in {{Section 5.6.1 of RFC7252}} applies, and the multicast caching rules of {{Section 8.2.1 of RFC7252}} apply except for the one discussed below.

 In {{Section 8.2.1 of RFC7252}} it is stated that, regardless of the presence of cached responses to the group request, the client endpoint will always send out a new group request onto the network because new group members may have joined the group since the last group request to the same group/resource.